 Christmas romance novels, see below.
 I’ve resisted Richard Paul Evans’ romance books for years.
 Finally this year I decided to check them out.
 They are like Hallmark Christmas movies in a book, although each one has a dark element that I’ve never seen in any Hallmark movie.
 They are clean romances that will restore your faith in humanity, as long as you believe these fictional stories reflect humanity.
 The first one got turned into a Hallmark movie.
 I’ve yet to watch it to see if it has the dark, sad element.
 I wish someone would write romance books about married love, Christmas-y or not.

 Christian-themed Christmas books I got from the library.
-I just finished the one above today and am reading from these other two below.
+I just finished the one above today and am reading from this one below.

 I’m not necessarily reading these books/stories in order.
 It’s just fun to be in a “love of learning” mode when it comes to Christmas stories.
 The one just above has classic Christmas stories from Christians that have been around for decades, like The Gift of the Magi and the Little Match Girl (that one’s so sad I usually avoid it), and lesser-known tales in the public domain, like this one I absolutely love, How I Spent My Million, by J. Edgar Park.
 Then it also has stories by members of The Church of Jesus Christ of Latter-day Saints, some of which I recognize as being previously published in the Church’s magazines.